+FTP is an insecure protocol that allows access to data logger data and files.
 FTP should only be enabled if it is required.
 If the FTP file transfer is not needed, then FTP should be disabled.
-Some data loggers support using SFTP (only as a client); this can improve file transfer security.
+Some data loggers support using SFTP (only as a client), this can improve file transfer security.
 Consider using a public/private key pair for SFTP authentication.
 Load a .
-PEM format file through the Device Configuration Utility Settings Editor > Advanced tab.
+PEM format file through the Device Configuration UtilitySettings Editor > Advanced tab.